 Some cities across America have created groups to help citizens with complaints of police misconduct.
 The Department of Police Accountability's mission in San Francisco, California, is to “promptly, fairly and impartially investigate complaints against San Francisco police officers, make policy recommendations regarding police practices and conduct periodic audits of the San Francisco Police Department.”
 Their staff includes civilians who have never been part of a police force.
 This department also was granted “the power to conduct periodic audits of the San Francisco Police Department.”

 The Cochran Firm strives to assist victims of police brutality by pursuing justice and compensation.
 If you have been a victim of police brutality, start by reading our blog post Mistakes to Avoid if You Are Ever Arrested.
-To speak with an expert, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website by clicking here.
+To speak with an expert, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website.

 America is a broad and diverse nation that houses around 18,000 law enforcement agencies.
 News organization USA TODAY Network has gathered discipline and accountability records on more than 85,000 law enforcement officers.
 USA TODAY Network began releasing these records to the public.
 They stated that “the first collection published is a list of more than 30,000 officers who have been decertified, essentially banned from the profession, in 44 states.
 Most misconduct involves routine infractions, but the records reveal tens of thousands of cases of serious misconduct and abuse.”